mrmdlab/Segmenthor/README.md

 - encrypt software
     - fast mock account verification. done
     - Nuitka compilation
-- don't compute image embedding unless `S` is pressed.
-User can quickly go through all the slices and identify which slices have tumor.
-Then enter SEGMENT mode. then press `S` at every slice that has tumor.
-For example, if 6 slices have tumor, enter SEGMENT mode, press `S` at each of the 6 slices.
-Computation will be done in multiple processes (i.e. in parallel).
-They should be done at about the same time.
-- Fix bug: when going to SEGMENT, then ZOOMPAN, then SEGMENT again, shouldn't compute embedding twice
-- what parameters need to be renewed when loading a new image?
-- Fix bug: display message about the progress of computing image embedding for different slices
 - Ctrl+Y, redo (undo the previous "undo")
-- is it possible to save image embedding?
-How long does it take to load?
-- if computing image embedding takes too long, we can compute it in advance. ie. let it run overnight
-- shouldn't compute image embedding repeatedly. ie. cache the image embedding
-- display a reminder when it's computing the embedding of the image.
-Need to display which frame is being calculated

 ### OTHERS
 - render mask, control points on `self.surf_slc` instead of on `self.screen`